Buchosa District

 Buchosa District, is a district in the Mwanza Region in the southern coastal Tanzania.
 The district is on the south shore of Lake Victoria west of the city of Mwanza and north of the Geita Region.
 Much of the district is large islands in the lake.
-The district was established in 2015.
+The district was established in 2015, But the process started in the year 2000.

 Geography

 The district lies on islands and the southern shore of Lake Victoria.
 To the east is the Sengerema District that is also in the Mwanza Region.
 To the south and west is the Geita District of the Geita Region.
 Of the 4480 km2 area of the district most, 2945 km2, is water and only 1535 km2 is land.

 Climate

 The district's climate is tropical savanna with the Aw Koppen-Geiger system classification.
 There are two wet seasons, and one dry season.
 The primary wet season is October through December, and the secondary wet seasons is March and April.
 The dry seasons runs from late June to early September.
 The average rainfall is 1414 mm annually, and average temperature is 22.3 C.